Explore our comprehensive Cybersecurity Glossary to understand key terms and concepts. Stay informed about the latest industry terminology.

 The role of a Scrum Master is a multifaceted and dynamic role, serving as a guardian of the agile principles in the SCRUM framework.

-Securely store and transmit data using a server with robust encryption and security protocols to protect your information.
+Securely store and share data with servers using robust encryption and security protocols.
+Explore how these servers keep your information safe!

 Service set identifier is the name assigned to a wireless network, which allows devices to distinguish one network from another.